Do the Digit Insurance

 • Patients with high blood pressure.

 Uttanasana is a traditional yoga pose that involves full-body stretching.
-In this pose, the knees should be straight, and you need to bend your body downwards to touch the ground.
+In this pose, the knees should be straight, and you must bend your body downwards to touch the ground.
 As the posture involves extreme body bending, it helps strengthen core and leg muscles and helps in reverse blood flow.

 Step 1: Stand straight on a yoga mat, keeping your hands by your side.